solarbit/arduino/README.md

 The `solarbit_setup` sketch checks your hardware setup and adds configuration to EEPROM for the SMM for the WiFi and Pool connections.
 You need to run it before you run the main `solarbit` sketch...

-The `solarbit` SMM now uses the WiFi101 shield instead of being tethered to the USB.
+The `solarbit` SMM sketch now uses the WiFi101 shield instead of being tethered to the USB.
 Another small step towards plugging it into a solar panel..

 I suspect these sketches wouldn't be hard to port to an Uno and the original WiFi shield?

-Now taking a first stab at the [Protocol](./protocol.md)
+Now taking a first stab at the [Protocol](https://github.com/solarbit/pool/blob/master/protocol.md)

 Anyone know where to get ASICs?
 Anyone know how to make a shield for them?